 Jason Van Dyke trial: Chicago cop found guilty of second degree murder of Laquan McDonald

-Jason Van Dyke, the white Chicago police officer accused of fatally shooting black teenager Laquan McDonald 16 times in less than 30 seconds, was found guilty of second degree murder Friday.
+Jason Van Dyke, the white Chicago police officer accused of fatally shooting black teenager Laquan McDonald 16 times in less than 30 seconds, was found guilty of second-degree murder and 16 counts of aggravated battery on Friday.

-Van Dyke was also found guilty of 16 counts of aggravated battery.
-He was found not guilty in a count of official misconduct.
-Van Dyke had been charged with first-degree murder.
-The judge had also told jurors they could consider second-degree murder.

 Ahead of the verdict, Judge Vincent Gaughan warned people in the courtroom to contain their outbursts, adding, “If you do act out, I will have you arrested.”